HMS Vimiera was a V-Class

 she escorted ships taking 20th Guards Division to reinforce Boulogne,

 and on the 23rd and 24th, with six other ships of the 19th Destroyer

-Flotilla, evacuated the Guards and supporting troops.
-The Vimiera made two trips to Boulogne, bringing out a total of 1955 troops an action descxribed in A Hard Fought Ship (2017).
+Flotilla, evacuated the Guards and supporting troops from Boulogne.
+The Vimiera made two trips to Boulogne, bringing out a total of 1955 troops.
 On 24th May, while operating off Calais with Wolfhound, Wessex and ORP Burza, she was damaged by a heavy air attack, and the Wessex was sunk.